gsoules/MkDocs/digital-archive/docs/administrator/import-csv.md

     -   Choose **_Vocabulary Editor_** from the left admin menu
     -   Click the **_Rebuild Site Terms table_** button
     -   Click **_OK_** on the confirmation dialog
-    -   When the build completes, refresh the page to see the updated local terms
+    -   When the build completes, the page will reload and show the updated site terms

     !!! note
         You must rebuild the site terms table *before* rebuilding the Elasticsearch indexes.